 Please note: there will also be Adoration of the Blessed Sacrament in the Holy Family Chapel from 9:00 am to 7:00 pm this day.

 Follow us on Facebook (@StJosephGolden), starting about noon on Holy Thursday and going through the evening of Good Friday, as we share passages from Gospels from Jesus entering Jerusalem through His tomb being sealed.

 Mass at 7:00 pm in the Church (no 8:00 am Mass)

 There will be a procession to the Altar of Repose (in the Holy Family Hall) following Mass.
 The Hall will remain open till about 10:00 pm.

 Mother Cabrini Pilgrimage Starting at 9:00 am

-Join us for the 5th Annual Good Friday Mother Cabrini Pilgrimage.
-We will leave from the lower parking lot of Mother Cabrini Shrine in Golden.
-We will begin the morning with the Stations of the Cross and then we will walk down the Shrine road and back up, carrying a Cross and reciting the Rosary.
-This is a strenuous 3.5 mile walk with a steep uphill and downhill part.
+Join us for the 6th Annual Good Friday Mother Cabrini Pilgrimage.
+We will meet in the lower parking lot of Mother Cabrini Shrine in Golden at 9:00 am and begin the morning by walking the stairs for the Stations of the Cross.
+We will finish by going up to the top while reciting the Rosary.
+We'll have the opportunity to enjoy the views on the top and then as we head down we will do The Divine Mercy Chaplet.
 Please remember to wear comfortable shoes, dress for the weather, and bring your rosary.